UoB-COMSM0110/2023-group-4/Report/Design.md

 When designing our system architecture, we took the approach that it would be better to have a higher number of discrete classes, each responsible for doing a specific function well, rather than having a smaller number of classes, each performing for lots of tasks.

-NyanCat Class - This is the main class which handles the game states, the in-game play collision detection and keeps track of the score.
+<b>NyanCat Class</b> - This is the main class which handles the game states, the in-game play collision detection and keeps track of the score.
 It is the highest level class and renders all visible objects in the game.

-Button Class - This class renders all the selectable buttons in the game.
+<b>Button Class</b> - The Button class handles the rendering of all selectable buttons in the game.
+It features functions for updating the button's status, rendering the button with either an image, animation, or text, and detecting if the button has been clicked.
+Additionally, the class provides methods for accessing the button's width, height, position, and image file path.

-PEObject Class - The player enemy object class is an abstract parent class of the player and enemy classes.
+<b>PEObject Class</b> - The player enemy object class is an abstract parent class of the player and enemy classes.
 It provides functionality for the dynamic, moving objects in the games, and it has a generalisation relationship with the Player and Enemy classes.

-Player Class - a child class of the PEObject class handles the movement of the player.
+<b>Player Class</b> - The Player class is a child class of the PEObject class, which handles the movement of the player character.
+It includes variables and methods to manage collisions with other objects in the game, as well as animation files and display functions for rendering the player character on screen.

-Enemy Class - a child class of the PEObject class handles the movement of the enemy.
+<b>Enemy Class</b> - The Enemy class is responsible for handling the movement and behaviour of the game's enemies.
+It is a child class of the PEObject class, which provides common functionality for dynamic, moving objects in the game.
+The Enemy class also includes methods for setting the enemy's velocity and behaviour based on the game's difficulty level.

-Object Class - The object class is an abstract parent class of the static game objects, the obstacles and the cloud objects, which are not interacted with.
+<b>Object Class</b> - The object class is an abstract parent class of the static game objects, the obstacles and the cloud objects, which are not interacted with.
 It has a generalisation relationship with the Obstacle and Cloud classes.

-Obstacle Class - a child class of the Object class and renders the obstacles in the game.
+<b>Obstacle Class>/b> - The Obstacle class is a child class of the Object class that displays and updates the obstacles in the game by changing their positions horizontally.
+The class is initialised with the obstacle's properties such as its x and y position, width and height, velocityX and its image.

-Cloud Class - a child class of the Object class and renders the clouds in the background of the game.
+<b>Cloud Class</b> - a child of the Object class that handles rendering the background clouds in the game.
+It also implements the necessary methods for updating and moving the clouds on the screen.

 [aggregation relationships]

 From grammatical parse of the system requirements we identified the following possible class types: